 - Log in to the Oracle Cloud Account.

-- Click on the hamburger menu, Under the heading more oracle cloud services, Click on Platform Services then click on Integration
+- Click on the hamburger menu, Under the heading Solution and Platform, Click on Application Integration then click on Integration

 6. The next task is to create an Instance of Oracle Integration.

 Note: Stay Tuned for Step by Step instructions to create an Oracle Integration Instance in our next Post.

 7. Once you have created an Instance of Oracle Integration, navigate the Oracle Integration home page and click on Integrations and it will show all the options available there.

 An Introduction to the UI (User Interface) of Integration: